Tevfik-365/mesaj-g-nderme/README.md

-this code is a message sending simulation
+this code is a message sending simulation.